 - Fashionable Asymmetry: Her palette can allow her torso to have two separate colors split straight down the middle.
 Given her inspiration, this is something of an Enforced Trope.

-- Frickin' Laser Beams: Her ultimate ability, Prism, fires these at nearby enemies as it flies.
+- Frickin' Laser Beams: Her ultimate ability, Prism, fire these at nearby enemies as it flies.

 - Gemstone Assault: Prism summons a bouncing crystal that fires lasers at enemies as it flies.

 - Glass Cannon: Has the second-lowest base shield and health of any Warframe at 80 each but is capable of dealing immense damage output with Hall of Mirrors and Prism which can be further increased with Eclipse and standing in the light.